How do you know information from a Web page is true, accurate and of reasonable quality?

 Identify the domain type within the URL

-This is can be a key factor when evaluating a site since it often indicates the type of site where the information originates.
+This is can be a useful factor when evaluating a site since it may help indicate the type of site where the information originates.
 The most common domain types are:

 - .edu: college or university (usually reliable, but can range from scholarly research to students’ personal pages